- For annual performance, please refer to our Sustainability Report 2020.

 Green Buildings and Energy Efficiency

-For new developments, we aim to achieve BEAM Plus Gold accreditation under the Building Environmental Assessment Method (BEAM).
-To fulfil the commitments enumerated in this certification, we have implemented environmentally friendly measures regarding the use of materials, water quality, energy usage and air quality during the construction and operation of buildings.
+All our new development projects will aim to achieve BEAM Plus Gold accreditation under the Building Environmental Assessment Method (“BEAM”).
+To fulfil the commitments enumerated in this certification, we have implemented environmentally friendly measures with regard to the use of materials, water quality, energy usage and air quality during the construction and operation of buildings.

-Modularisation and pre-cast elements are widely adopted in building works to reduce environmental impacts and noise nuisance to the surrounding community.
-To enhance logistical planning and installation processes for building construction, Building Information Modelling (BIM) has been introduced for property development projects which improves the management of construction and interfaces.
+We widely adopt modularisation and pre-cast elements in our building works to reduce environmental impacts and noise nuisance to the surrounding community.
+To enhance logistical planning and installation processes for building construction, Building Information Modelling (“BIM”) has been introduced for property development projects which improves the management of construction and interfaces.
 Modular construction, supported by BIM modelling, has improved the process and alleviated nuisance and noise impacts during property construction.

-At our managed properties, we collaborate with the Owners' Committees and Incorporated Owners to promote waste separation programmes and initiatives to arouse residents' awareness.
-We have provided recycling bins in the common areas to collect used clothes, ink cartridges, and CD discs for recycling or donation.
-We also collect waste glass bottles for the “Glass to Brick” programme to produce reusable materials.
+At our managed properties, we collaborate with the Owners' Committees and Incorporated Owners to promote waste separation programmes and initiatives to raise residents' awareness.
+We have provided recycling bins in common areas to collect used clothes, ink cartridges, and CD discs for recycling or donation.
+We also collect glass bottles for the “Glass to Brick” programme to produce reusable material.

-Our managed and investment properties use water for cleaning and greening.
-For example, a grey water recycling system has been installed at LOHAS Park to recycle wastewater for landscaping and cleaning outdoor public spaces.
-At MTR Malls, we have installed water-saving measures including dual flush toilets and automatic faucets.
+The main use of water at our managed and investment properties is for cleaning and greening of our premises.
+To improve our water efficiency, we have implemented a variety of measures including, a grey water recycling system at LOHAS Park to recycle wastewater for landscaping and cleaning of outdoor public spaces, and the installation of dual flush toilets and automatic facets at MTR Malls.